monkberry/monkberry.github.io/docs/templating.md

 </div>
 ```

-In this case on template render view will be filled with default data:
+In this case on template render the view will be filled with default data:

 ```twig
 <div class="foo baz">